General Terms and Conditions of Sale

 2.10 By submitting an order form to Al-Mustafa Welfare Trust International ® Ltd, you unconditionally accept and undertake to observe the provisions of these General Terms and Conditions of Sale in your contract with Al-Mustafa Welfare Trust International ® Ltd. Should you not agree with certain provisions of these General Terms and Conditions of Sale, please do not submit your order form for the purchase of products on almustafatrust.org.

-2.12 Upon submission of an order form, Al-Mustafa Welfare Trust International ® Ltd shall send you a donation purchase order receipt e-mail, containing a summary of the information related to the order form (General Terms and Conditions of Sale, the
+2.12 Upon submission of an order form, Al-Mustafa Welfare Trust International ® Ltd shall send you a donation purchase order receipt e-mail, containing a summary of the information related to the order form (General Terms and Conditions of Sale, the project or appeal main characteristics, detailed information on your donated amount, terms of payment and cancellation policy).

 3. Guarantees and Project or Appeals Price Indication

 3.1 On almustafatrust.org, we offer humanitarian projects and appeals products for donation purposes.
-These products are carried out by Al-Mustafa Welfare Trust International ® Ltd directly as well as its sister company in Pakistan, Al-Mustafa Welfare Society® and
+These products are carried out by Al-Mustafa Welfare Trust International ® Ltd directly as well as its sister company in Pakistan, Al-Mustafa Welfare Society® and third party NGO’s around the third world.
+Our work is fully audited on Charity Commission website and we adhere to strict and stringent control.

 3.2 Al-Mustafa Welfare Trust International ® Ltd does not offer fake appeals or projects.
 We provide evidence of all our projects and appeals that we collect donations for on our website.